 As a school, we decided PE Passport was not suitable to be followed fully for our dance curriculum due to its over focus on a theme more than dance skills and knowledge.
-For example, unit names of 'minibeasts' for example removed the subject integrity in our opinion.
+For example, unit names of 'minibeasts' removed the subject integrity in our opinion.
 We spent time looking at the National Curriculum requirements and knowledge and skills coverage on PE Passport and then mapped out our own units, which are more suited to teach dance with the same subject integrity as the other PE areas.
-Currently each unit is mapped out in terms of coverage, however there is less teacher guidance due to the member of our PE team who has enhanced responsibility for dance being on maternity leave.
-On her return, more detailed teacher guidance will be written to be used in line with all other documents for our dance curriculum.
-Currently our dance curriculum progression has been tracked via the following areas: health and fitness, dance skills, compete/perform and evaluate.
+Each unit is mapped out in terms of coverage and there is detailed teacher guidance to be used in line with all other documents for our dance curriculum.
+There is also planned CPD to support our teachers.
+We have chosen to use PE Passport as a base for our dance plans in Early Years as we are confident that skills are mapped alongside still taking more of a thematic approach (which is more in line with our general Early Years practice).
+We have still taken each unit and mapped in more detail to ensure subject integrity.

+Our dance curriculum progression has been tracked via the following areas: health and fitness, dance skills, compete/perform and evaluate.
 It is likely within further PE work, that we will remove the health and fitness progression element and work this into a document that fits for all PE areas.
 It has been noted above in the gymnastics section why we run a balance of year groups who are teaching gym/dance in terms of hall space pressure (and the small hall is adequate sizing for dance sessions).
-It felt more appropriate to keep the progression document split into year groups - however as gymnastics and outdoor games are split into broader statements, we will revisit this on the dance lead's return to check if we want to make any further refinements.
+We have kept dance progression split into year groups - gymnastics and outdoor games are split into broader statements.
+We based this decision on the fact the curriculum is in the newer stage of its design and this would make progression clearer.

 We have made a choice to only make links to the wider curriculum where a specific dance /dance skill fit purposefully and therefore retaining subject integrity.
-All of our SEND children (and within our Universal Offer) have access to the curriculum, differentiated as required.
+All of our SEND children (and within our Universal Offer) have access to the curriculum, adapted as required.
 For our most complex children (pupils with an EHCP), 1:1 support allows for the pitch of the learning and the pace of the learning to be fully needs led.